RMDs: Another Way to Give Back to the Sky Islands

 • Employer-sponsored retirement accounts, such as a 401(k), do not qualify for a QCD.
 But you can roll your RMD funds from a 401(k) into an IRA, which would make them eligible for the strategy.

-• Since Roth IRA withdrawals are generally tax-free, gifting from a Roth IRA is less beneficial.
+• Since Roth IRA withdrawals are generally tax-free, gifting from a Roth IRA will lose the tax benefits of a QCD from a traditional IRA.

 Gifting Through a Donor-Advised Fund